Threadlock – what to use, where to use, and why?

 by Had Robinson

 Threadlock is a special type of glue that helps keep threaded parts from loosening.
-Small 2 cycle aircraft engines experience tremendous vibration because they are made as light as possible.
+Small 2 stroke ultralight engines experience tremendous vibration because they are made as light as possible.
 The vibration will loosen fittings after just a few hours of running time.
 Vibration will also cause various sheet metal parts to flex and eventually break from fatigue and pilots should always be on the lookout for cracks in aluminum parts of their paramotors, including in the frame.